Coming to study with us from outside the UK?

 I have a question about the degree I have applied for?

-We're here to answer any questions you might have about the course you have chosen to study - please get in touch with Helen and she'll be happy to help.
+We're here to answer any questions you might have about the course you have chosen to study - please get in touch with our School Admissions Team who will be happy to help.

 What if I don't get the offer grades?